 Key Success Factors

-Sustainability of the integrated lean-BIM effort, in this case, was achieved through adoption of the production management system deployed (VisiLean), coupled with a dedicated team and a lean collaborative culture, driven by the Project Director.
+Sustainability of the integrated lean-BIM effort, in this case, was achieved through the adoption of the production management system deployed (VisiLean), coupled with a dedicated team and a lean collaborative culture, driven by the Project Director.
 A regimented process was developed in collaboration with the supply chain that ensured strict discipline in the planning, scheduling, and control processes.
 Supported by VisiLean as the digital solution enabling this, the team could ensure that on-field process clashes were avoided, and learning was improved.